 A camping saw is an investment that requires frequent maintenance.
 In addition to being less effective at cutting, dull and unclean blades increase the risk of fire and injury.

-If you want to keep your handle in good condition and stop dirt from collecting, you can boil linseed oil and then rub it all over the surface.
+Another pro tip: if you want to keep your handle in good condition and stop dirt from collecting, you can boil linseed oil and then rub it all over the surface.

 How to Sharpen Your Saw Blades